erikphansen/olc-marketing/content/_index.md

 You can refer to the [Guide](https://guide.ourlittlecommunity.org/) for more details, but here are the basics:

 - A [community directory](https://guide.ourlittlecommunity.org/features/directory) lists owners and renters (so neighbors won't be strangers).
-- The [announcements](https://guide.ourlittlecommunity.org/features/announcements) section keeps everyone in the loop.
+- The [announcements](https://guide.ourlittlecommunity.org/features/announcements) section lets admins keep everyone in the loop.
 And serves as a historical record of things that have happened in the past.
 - The HOA Board and committees have their own pages to [handle requests](https://guide.ourlittlecommunity.org/features/requests) (so information isn't lost in private email).
 - A place to store community [documents](https://guide.ourlittlecommunity.org/features/documents) (so everyone knows where the CC&Rs and [meeting minutes](https://guide.ourlittlecommunity.org/features/minutes) are).
 - And if you want to allow people to [reserve shared facilities](https://guide.ourlittlecommunity.org/features/community-spaces), such as a BBQ area or pool, you can do that, too.